Cressida: Character history

 The character's name is derived from that of Chryseis, a character who appears in the Iliad but has no connection with Troilus, Diomedes or Calchas.
 Indeed, the story of Troilus and Cressida does not appear in any Greek legends but was invented by the twelfth century French poet Benoît de Sainte-Maure in the Roman de Troie.
 The woman in the love triangle is here called not Cressida but Briseida, a name derived from that of Briseis, a different character in the Iliad, who again is neither related to Calchas nor involved in any love affairs with Troilus or Diomedes.
 Initially, after the Roman appeared, other authors who refer to the story, for example, Azalais d'Altier in her poem Tanz salutz e tantas amors and Guido delle Colonne in his Historia destructionis Troiae, continue to use names derived from that of Briseis.

 It is the Italian author and poet Boccaccio who makes the decisive shift in the character's name in Il Filostrato.
-This poem is the first work dedicated to telling the story of the love triangle rather than to the larger tale of the Trojan War.
+This poem from the 1330s is the first work dedicated to telling the story of the love triangle rather than to the larger tale of the Trojan War.
 Geoffrey Chaucer's Troilus and Criseyde is an expanded version of the story based on Boccaccio.
 Several other authors then took up the tale, including the Scottish poet Robert Henryson in his The Testament of Cresseid, which 'completes' Cressida's story (left unfinished by Chaucer), and William Shakespeare in his play of the Trojan War, Troilus and Cressida.

 Cressida has most often been depicted by writers as "false Cressida", a paragon of female inconstancy.
 As soon as she has betrayed Troilus, she has fulfilled her purpose and the men who have written about her do not mention her again.
 Such is the case in Benoît, Guido, Boccaccio, Chaucer and Shakespeare.
 Chaucer's poem, however, at least portrays a more sympathetic Criseyde showing a self-conscious awareness of her literary status: "Alas, of me until the world's end shall be wrote no good song".
 Henryson's treatment is unusual in that he looks at events after the end of the traditional tale.
 His poem takes up the repentant Cresseid's story after she has been abandoned by Diomedes and developed leprosy.

 Some authors have attempted to exonerate the character by having her choose Troilus over Diomedes.
 Such is the case in John Dryden's rewriting of Shakespeare in an attempt at "remov[ing] that heap of Rubbish, under which many excellent thoughts lay bury'd".
 William Walton and Christopher Hassall's 1954 opera Troilus and Cressida did likewise.
 In both of these cases, Cressida's being true to Troilus is associated with her death as part of the concluding tragic events.

 Other modern fiction has introduced further departures from the traditional narrative.
 Jack Lindsay's novel Cressida's First Lover: A Tale of Ancient Greece explores another area untouched in standard narratives, some of her earlier life.